gcapes/markdown-cv/index.md

 ### Training
 - Coordination of training program for teaching computing skills to researchers
 - Delivery of training courses on a range of Research computing topics
-- Organisation training events from external providers (NAG, Archer, Maple)
+- Organisation of training events from external providers (NAG, Archer, Maple)
 - Development of new training courses for Git and LaTeX
 - Overhaul of training course program --- reviewing materials, teaching facilities, subjects offered, and delivery style
 - Analysis of learner feedback to promote training to skills gap